Projects per year

 Robert is one of the principal developers of the DIVA (Dynamic Interactive Vulnerability Assessment) model, which assesses coastal risks and adaptation at broad scales up to the globe.
 DIVA has been used extensively for policy analysis such as estimating global coastal protection costs as part of the World Bank funded ‘Beyond the Gap’ 2019 study of infrastructure investment costs for climate change.
 He continues to use DIVA in international research such as in the European Union Horizon 2020 Programme (including the PROTECT, CoCliCo and REST-COAST Horizon2020 Projects).
 He also led a global assessment of flood exposure in large port cities with the Organisation for Economic Cooperation and Development (OECD).

-Robert has also led significant international projects on the integrated assessment of the development of deltas, including climate change, sea-level rise and multiple other key drivers making an integrated assessment approach essential.
-Much of this recent work is in Bangladesh, the ESPA Deltas and DECCMA Projects, including supporting the Bangladesh government Delta plan 2100.
+Robert has also led significant international projects on the integrated assessment of the development of deltas, including climate change, sea-level rise and other key human-induced drivers making an integrated assessment approach essential.
+Much of this recent work is in Bangladesh, via the ESPA Deltas and DECCMA Projects, including supporting the Bangladesh government Delta plan 2100.

 Collaborations and top research areas from the last five years